ferdirn/laravel-id-provinces/README.md

 Laravel ID Provinces is a package for Laravel to supply all provinces data, mainly in Indonesia, to table provinces including province name, country code, capital, and area in square km.

-If you need Laravel package for all countries data, then you may want to install [ferdirn/laravel-id-countries](https://github.com/ferdirn/laravel-id-countries) package.
+If you need Laravel package to provide all countries data for you, then you may want to install [ferdirn/laravel-id-countries](https://github.com/ferdirn/laravel-id-countries) package.

 ## Installation